neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 </html>
 ```

 The changes above import the App component.
-Additionally, using Astro's [`client:load` directive](https://docs.astro.build/en/reference/directives-reference/#clientload) the code makes sure that both the React application is hydrated immediately on the page.
+Additionally, using Astro's [`client:load` directive](https://docs.astro.build/en/reference/directives-reference/#clientload) the code makes sure that the React application is hydrated immediately on the page.

 Let's move on to using Postgres (powered by Neon) as the vector store for your chatbot.